Everything You Need To Know About Arbitrage Betting

 On the exchanges, meanwhile, this horse can be laid at 15/8 (2.88), which means £15 profit for every £8 wagered.

 You will probably have to pay commission on the lay wager when arbing.
-This is typically 2%, so also factor this into your calculations.
+This is typically 2 percent, so also factor this into your calculations.

 An arbing calculator helps you figure out how much you need to bet in order to guarantee profit.
 These are readily available online.